kramtron/Monster-Engine/README.md

 ### * Scene

-* A button to activate wireframe mode
+* A button to activate wireframe mode.
-* Draw the render of the scene in this windows
+* Draw the render of the scene.